AMAMazing/AMAMazing/README.md

 ## 🤖 Cline X Projects

 - **Cline X Local**: Limit your monthly cline costs with cline x.
+(Now with a nice web interface!)
   [https://github.com/AMAMazing/cline-x](https://github.com/AMAMazing/cline-x)

 - **Cline X Remote**: Run cline x on your computer and use remotely via an API.
+(Now can be installed via an executable!)
   [https://github.com/AMAMazing/cline-x-remote](https://github.com/AMAMazing/cline-x-remote)

 <!--- **Cline X Voice**: Use cline solely with your voice by chatting with it.
 Cline x uses AI Studio, making it entirely free with the tradeoff being a longer response time.
 (Coming soon!)